pike-project/pike/docs/llm_apis.md

 ## OpenAI

-Sign up for the LBL ChatGPT Team using the Google Form.

-Enter Project/Activity ID: 110260 001

 Sign in here to view API keys: https://platform.openai.com/settings/organization/api-keys

 Click on "API Keys" under the Project tab to create an API key